cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 ### Merge the Pull Request

 After a while, and with team members feedback, the author(s) would merge the pull request into the master branch, but before that it must the state to ```published```.
-The timeline is up to the author(s), but as guideline it could go from a 3-5 days to 2 weeks.

-Before merging the pull request the state must also change to ```committed``` that indicates that the RFD has evolved from an idea to a clear description of a system or process and it can be implemented.
+At this moment, the RFD must be ready for implementation.